Introduction

 Daily maintenance is the secret to preventing buildup.
 These small but consistent steps will save you time and effort in the long run while keeping your kitchen guest-ready every day.

-It is important specially when you have white kitchen cabinets with black countertops.
 Countertops, handles, knobs, and other high-touch surfaces in the kitchen are breeding grounds for bacteria, grease, and food particles.
-Regular cleaning maintains hygiene and gives your kitchen an instant polished look.
+Regular cleaning becomes important, especially when you have white kitchen cabinets with black countertops.

 2. Load and Run the Dishwasher